-Andrea Davis is an Assistant Professor of Modern European and Digital History at Arkansas State University.
+Andrea Davis is Assistant Professor of History and Digital Humanities Director at Arkansas State University.
 Her current book project, Santa Coloma de Gramenet: The Transformation of Leftwing Popular Political Culture in Spain, 1968-1989, has received support from the Fulbright Foundation, the University of California Humanities Network and the Program for Cultural Cooperation Between Spain’s Ministry of Culture and United States’ Universities.

 In addition to her work at the University, Andrea serves as the Book Review Editor for the journal of the Association for Spanish and Portuguese Historical Studies, Bulletin for Spanish and Portuguese Historical Studies, and the Associate Director of the Spanish Civil War Memory Project: Audiovisual Archive of the Francoist Repression.
 As a longterm researcher for the Audiovisual Archive, she filmed and catalogued oral history interviews of militants, witnesses and victims who survived the systematic violence implemented by Francoist forces during the Spanish Civil War (1936-1939) and the forty year dictatorship that followed.
 As the Associate Director, she now works with student researchers to digitally enhance the testimonies collected by adding metadata that provides users with time-correlated keywords, geotags, and hyperlinks.
 In addition to making the archive a more user-friendly and media-rich experience, the initiative provides student researchers with an opportunity to contribute to the continuing development of the archive while gaining digital humanities skills.
 Her second book project, a prosopographical examination of everyday life among Spaniards displaced by the Civil War and vanquished by the early Francoist regime, uses the Audiovisual Archive to investigate networks of mutual aid among defeated communities, political prisoners and refugees.